ivrivera/cmpe012/lab2/README.txt

 and inconvenient.

-I think the random number generator works in a sequential form because they generate a number sequence that appears random, but in the computer is made of logic gates.
+I think the random number generator works in a sequential form because they generate a number sequence that appears random, even though the computer is made of deterministic logic gates.

-The randomness in a computer does follow some logic, but they carry properties such as non-repeating and low predictablity outputs by using distinct algoritms that make the output appear random.
-It must be because of the different sequential circuits that make it appear random.
+The randomness in a computer does follow some logic, but they carry properties such as non-repeating and low predictablity qualities that are basically distinct algoritms which make the output appear random.
+It must be because of the different sequential circuits and they generate a non-repeating, low-predictability "random" outputs.